 Serving size plays a critical role in how much sugar you actually consume from your bowl of cereal.
 Nutrition labels often list values based on a specific weight or volume that may seem small compared to what people usually eat at home.

-For example, a cereal might contain only 1 gram of sugar per serving listed as half a cup dry.
-However, if you pour a full cup or add sugary toppings like honey or dried fruits generously, your actual intake spikes considerably.
+For example, a cereal might contain only 2 grams of sugar per serving listed as one measured portion.
+However, if you pour double that amount or add sugary toppings like honey, sweetened yogurt, or dried fruits generously, your actual intake rises considerably.

-Measuring portions carefully and choosing cereals with inherently low sugar content help keep total daily added sugars within recommended limits set by health authorities—generally less than 25 grams for women and 36 grams for men daily.
+Measuring portions carefully and choosing cereals with inherently low added sugar help keep total daily added sugars within recommended limits.
+The American Heart Association’s added sugar guidance recommends no more than about 25 grams per day for most women and 36 grams per day for most men.

 Sugary Add-ons That Sneak In Extra Sugar